 EYFS (Early Years Foundation Stage)

-In Foundation Stage we have three classes - Red Base, Orange Base and Yellow Base.
+In Foundation Stage we have two classes - Elm Class and Beech Class.

 When selecting your child's class, we will try to keep familiar faces and friendship groups together as much as possible for a smoother transition and offers piece of mind to both children and parents.
 If your child does not know anyone though, we will always make sure we find them a special group of friends to help them settle in.